jeanfrancoisgratton/certificateManager/README.md

 <H3>Create "standard" SSL certs</H3>
 The process is exactly as the one above, except that this time you specify that you are not creating a CA certificate<br>

-This means that you follow the steps, above, and if you create a new file, you will need to answer FALSE to the prompt where it asks you if this is a CA cert,\
+This means that you follow the steps, above, and if you create a new file, you will need to answer FALSE to the prompt where it asks you if this is a CA cert.<br>

+<H3>Revoke certs</H3>
+Simple: `cm cert revoke $CERTCONFIGFILE`<br>
+You just name the cert config file (as per `cm cert ls`), and that's it.<br>

 <H2>Building, installing CertificateManager</H2>
 I provide both the source code and Alpine (APK), Debian-based (DEB) or RedHat-based (RPM) binary packages.